neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 The train comes in, 200 Ukrainians fling open the doors and whip the people out of the wagons with their leather whips.

 He says a large loudspeaker then gave further orders, and he quoted the loudspeakers, saying, 'Undress completely.
 Also, remove artificial limbs, spectacles, etc.'

-He says that everyone undressed, and then he continues by saying, 'Then the procession starts moving, in front a very lovely young girl.

-So all of them go along the alley, all naked, men, women and children, without artificial limbs.

-I myself stand together with Helptman Virth, which is the commander, on top of the ramp between the gas chambers, mothers with babies at their breasts.

-They come onward, hesitate, enter the death chambers.'

-At the corner a strong SS man stands, who with a voice like a pastor says to the poor people, now quoting him, 'There is not the least chance that something will happen to you.

-You must only take a deep breath in the chamber that widens the lungs.

-This inhalation is necessary because of the illnesses and epidemics.'

-He says on the question of what would happen to them, he answered, 'Yes, of course the men will have to work, building houses and roads, but the women don't need to work, only if they wish they can help in housekeeping or in the kitchen.'

-He says, 'For some of these poor people, this gave a little glimmer of hope, enough to go the first few steps to the chambers without resistance.

-The majority,' he says though, 'are aware.

-The smell tells them of their fate.

-So they climb the small staircase and then they see everything.

-Mothers with little children at the breast, little naked children, adults, men, women, all naked, they hesitate, but they enter the death chambers, pushed forward by those behind them or driven by the leather whips of the SS.'

-The majority, he says, without saying a word, a Jewess of about forty years of age, with flaming eyes, calls down vengeance on the head of the murderers for the blood which is shed here.

-She gets five or six slashes with the riding crop into her face from Hauptman Virth personally, and then she also disappears into the chamber.'

-He then says that the commander says to the people filling the chamber that they should pack well, and he says people stand on each other's feet, seven to eight hundred people in forty-five cubic meters.

-He says the SS physically squeezes them together as far as possible, and then he continues.

-Remember this man's watching seven to eight hundred people being killed in front of him through a small window with an electric light.

-He continues, 'The doors close.

-At the same time, the others, meaning the next batch of people, are waiting outside in the open air, naked.

-The people are brought to death with the diesel exhaust fumes, but the diesel doesn't work.

-Hauptman Virth comes.

-One can see that he feels embarrassed that this happens just today, when I am here.

-That's right.

-I see everything.

-And I wait.

-My stopwatch has honestly registered everything.

-Fifty minutes.

-Seventy minutes.

-The diesel doesn't start.

-The people are waiting in their gas chambers, in vain.

-One can hear them crying, sobbing.'

-He then continues, 'After two hours and forty-nine minutes, the stopwatch has registered everything well.

-The diesel starts.

-Until this moment, the people live in these four chambers, four times seven hundred and fifty people in four times forty-five cubic meters.

-Again, twenty-five minutes pass.

-Right.

-Many are dead now.

-One can see that through the small window in which the electric light illuminates the chambers for a moment.

-After twenty-eight minutes, only a few are still alive.

-Finally, after thirty-two minutes, everyone is dead.'

-He then says, 'The people from the work command open the doors.

-These are the Sonder Commandos, some of them Jews, who have been promised their freedom, but instead every three or four months they are killed too.

-It helps keep everybody quiet.'
+He says that everyone undressed, and then he continues by saying,
+> 'Then the procession starts moving, in front a very lovely young girl.
+>
+> So all of them go along the alley, all naked, men, women and children, without artificial limbs.
+>
+> I myself stand together with Helptman Virth, which is the commander, on top of the ramp between the gas chambers, mothers with babies at their breasts.
+>
+> They come onward, hesitate, enter the death chambers.'

+At the corner a strong SS man stands, who with a voice like a pastor says to the poor people, now quoting him,
+> 'There is not the least chance that something will happen to you.
+>
+> You must only take a deep breath in the chamber that widens the lungs.
+>
+> This inhalation is necessary because of the illnesses and epidemics.'

+He says on the question of what would happen to them, he answered,
+> 'Yes, of course the men will have to work, building houses and roads, but the women don't need to work, only if they wish they can help in housekeeping or in the kitchen.'

+He says,
+> 'For some of these poor people, this gave a little glimmer of hope, enough to go the first few steps to the chambers without resistance.
+>
+> The majority, are aware.
+>
+> The smell tells them of their fate.
+>
+> So they climb the small staircase and then they see everything.
+>
+> Mothers with little children at the breast, little naked children, adults, men, women, all naked, they hesitate, but they enter the death chambers, pushed forward by those behind them or driven by the leather whips of the SS.
+>
+> The majority, without saying a word, a Jewess of about forty years of age, with flaming eyes, calls down vengeance on the head of the murderers for the blood which is shed here.
+>
+> She gets five or six slashes with the riding crop into her face from Hauptman Virth personally, and then she also disappears into the chamber.'
+>
+> the commander says to the people filling the chamber that they should pack well, and he says people stand on each other's feet, seven to eight hundred people in forty-five cubic meters.
+>
+> the SS physically squeezes them together as far as possible,
+>
+> Remember this man's watching seven to eight hundred people being killed in front of him through a small window with an electric light.
+>
+> The doors close.
+>
+> At the same time, the others, meaning the next batch of people, are waiting outside in the open air, naked.
+>
+> The people are brought to death with the diesel exhaust fumes, but the diesel doesn't work.
+>
+> Hauptman Virth comes.
+>
+> One can see that he feels embarrassed that this happens just today, when I am here.
+>
+> That's right.
+>
+> I see everything.
+>
+> And I wait.
+>
+> My stopwatch has honestly registered everything.
+>
+> Fifty minutes.
+>
+> Seventy minutes.
+>
+> The diesel doesn't start.
+>
+> The people are waiting in their gas chambers, in vain.
+>
+> One can hear them crying, sobbing.'
+>
+> He then continues, 'After two hours and forty-nine minutes, the stopwatch has registered everything well.
+>
+> The diesel starts.
+>
+> Until this moment, the people live in these four chambers, four times seven hundred and fifty people in four times forty-five cubic meters.
+>
+> Again, twenty-five minutes pass.
+>
+> Right.
+>
+> Many are dead now.
+>
+> One can see that through the small window in which the electric light illuminates the chambers for a moment.
+>
+> After twenty-eight minutes, only a few are still alive.
+>
+> Finally, after thirty-two minutes, everyone is dead.'

+He then says,

+> 'The people from the work command open the doors.
+>
+> These are the Sonder Commandos, some of them Jews, who have been promised their freedom, but instead every three or four months they are killed too.
+>
+> It helps keep everybody quiet.'

 And he describes the way the dead are situated in the gas chambers, which are so crammed with people nobody can even bend over.

-And he writes, 'Like basalt pillars, the dead stand inside, pressed together in the chambers.
+> 'Like basalt pillars, the dead stand inside, pressed together in the chambers.
+>

-In any event there was no space to fall down, or even bend forward.
+> In any event there was no space to fall down, or even bend forward.
+>

-Even in death one can still tell the families.
+> Even in death one can still tell the families.
+>

-They still hold hands.
+> They still hold hands.
+>

-Tenced in death, so that one can barely tear them apart in order to empty the chamber for the next batch.
+> Tenced in death, so that one can barely tear them apart in order to empty the chamber for the next batch.
+>

-The corpses are thrown out, wet from sweat and urine, soiled by excrement, menstrual blood on their legs.
+> The corpses are thrown out, wet from sweat and urine, soiled by excrement, menstrual blood on their legs.
+>

-When these humans' corpses fly through the air, there is no time.
+> When these humans' corpses fly through the air, there is no time.
+>

-The riding crops of the Ukrainians lash down on the work commands.
+> The riding crops of the Ukrainians lash down on the work commands.
+>

-Two dozen dentists open mouths with hooks and look for gold.
+> Two dozen dentists open mouths with hooks and look for gold.
+>

-Gold to the left.
+> Gold to the left.
+>

-Without gold to the right, other dentists break gold teeth and crowns out of jaws, with pliers and hammers.'
+> Without gold to the right, other dentists break gold teeth and crowns out of jaws, with pliers and hammers.'

 He then points out something that should remind us of why it is so hard to figure out exactly how many people died in the Holocaust.

+He says,

-He says, 'Neither at Belchitz or Treblinka was any trouble taken over registering or counting the dead.'
+> 'Neither at Belchitz or Treblinka was any trouble taken over registering or counting the dead.'

 He said the numbers were only estimates of a wagon's content.